PrincessRTFM/WoLua/docs/player.md

 - `Name`, readonly string|nil
   The current character's name, first and last.
 Can be combined with `Homeworld` below using `@` as a separator in order to identify a character for sending chat tells.

+- `Firstname`, readonly string|nil
+  The current character's first name only.

+- `Lastname`, readonly string|nil
+  The current character's last name only.

 - `HomeWorldId`, readonly number|nil (unsigned short)
   The internal (FFXIV) numeric ID of the current character's _home_ world.
 May be useful in niche cases, but you probably want `HomeWorld` instead.